 The EIU Telecommunications Office provides all on-campus phone-related services for administrative customers.
 The office is located in Room 3040 in the Student Services Building (north of MLK Union), for assistance with your on-campus phone services.

-Facilities Planning and Management has an installation charge for each new faceplate, so be sure there is not an available faceplate behind a bookcase or hidden elsewhere in the room.
+Facilities Planning and Management has an installation charge for each new faceplate, so before ordering an installation, be sure there is not an available faceplate behind a bookcase or hidden elsewhere in the room.
 The following information must be provided: